laserpants/trombone/README.md

 ### Introduction

 Trombone is a JSON-server that facilitates RESTful single-point data access.
 Using PostgreSQL as storage backend, its purpose is to map HTTP requests to preconfigured SQL templates.
-These templates are instantiated and executed against a database, with results returned in JSON, using standard HTTP response codes and error conventions.
+These templates are instantiated and executed against a database, with results returned in JSON, using the standard HTTP response codes and error conventions.

 A Trombone configuration file consists of a number of route patterns.
 The format of a route is described by the following high-level grammar.